uberVelocity/os-2/README.md

 #### Validation of the input_line
 The shell must check for the following scenarios in order for the input_line to pass to the execution phase:
 - The input_line cannot end with a 'special character' apart from &.
-- After every redirection arrow, at least one alpha numerical character must appear to designate the corresponding file.
+- After every redirection arrow, at least one alpha numerical character or dot must appear to designate the corresponding file.
-- A command may not end with & unless it is the last command in the command_list.
 - A command must exist in order for it to be fired.
 - A file may not be used for redirecting both the input and the output.

-After every check has passed the shell checks for I/O redirection files and saves the file names of them, if they are present in the input_line in order to set up file descriptors in the execution phase.
+After every check has passed, the shell checks for I/O redirection files and saves the file names of them, if they are present in the input_line in order to set up file descriptors in the execution phase.
 Then, the parser tokenizes the input_line into commands in two stages: first, the command is split separately by the pipe symbol ```|```.
 Afterwards, each resulting command is stored into an array of separated commands from which each command will fire.
-Any command that has ```&``` will be fired immediately after encountering it, incrementing the number of children of the parent.
+Any command that has ```&``` will be fired immediately after encountering it, incrementing the number of children of the parent (removed).
 #### Execution phase
-After a command is ready for execution the shell checks if it is an empty command: if it is then it returns 1 and waits for the next command, otherwise the
+After a command is ready for execution the shell checks if it is an empty command: if it is then it returns 1 and waits for the next command.
+Otherwise, it fires the command.

 ### Possible inputs
 1. After a "<" or a ">" you expect an input / output file.